Lil JSean

-J. Sean Essix is an American rapper from The Woodlands, Texas (Born in Birmingham, Alabama), known by the stage name Lil J. Sean.
+Jsean Sean Essix, better known as Lil Jsean, is an American rapper.
+He was born in Birmingham, Alabama and raised in the Woodlands, Texas.

 Early life

 In 2010, after his older brother Dougie died, Lil JSean was inspired to develop his hip-hop talents.
 In 2012, to honour his high school basketball team finishing the season undefeated, he created a viral music video and song called "#CPNATION".
 A year later, he won a talent show at Blinn College.

 Career

 Lil JSean released 1 mixtape in 2013, Flight, and 2 EPs in 2014, Black Friday and Yellow Tape.
 His song "Winner’s Circle" from Yellow Tape was the official walkout song for MMA fighter Brennan Ward.
 Lil JSean has seen his fair share of media, performances, and being interviewed on Great Day Houston and CW39's Eye Opener TV; being featured in the Houston Press for "Best Music in March", and also being featured in Billboard.